w3c/wai-curricula/content/foundation/people-and-digital-technology.md

 ## Ideas to Assess Knowledge for Module

-Base on the below to assess the learning outcomes.
+Optional ideas to support assessment:

-* Practice &mdash; Students perform basic tasks with assistive technologies, such as using the tab key to navigate different interfaces or using screen readers' navigation quick keys.
+* Practical &mdash; Students perform basic tasks with assistive technologies, such as using the tab key to navigate different interfaces or using screen readers' navigation quick keys.
 Assess how students interact with assistive technologies.
 * Multiple Choice Questions &mdash; From a list of 10 - 15 accessibility barriers.
 Students decide for each of them if they are related to the content, the underlying technology, the user agent, and/or assistive technology.
 Assess students understanding of the different components of web accessibility.
 * Presentation &mdash; Students describe how some adaptive strategies may benefit other users as well, such as older adults.
 Assess how students identify some patterns of use and relate them to different user groups, regardless of disability.
 * Report &mdash; Students identify the components of web accessibility and explain how they relate to each other to create an accessible experience.
 For example, students reflect on how a content creator provides a text alternative that is properly coded, supported by the browser, and rendered to the user via their assistive technology.

 ## Teaching Resources

-Base on the below to prepare your teaching.
+Suggested resources to support your teaching:

 * [How People with Disabilities Use the Web](/people-use-web/) &mdash; Provides stories of people with disabilities using the Web; describes types of disabilities and some of the barriers that people encounter using the Web; and introduces types of assistive technologies and adaptive strategies that some people use.
 * [Web Accessibility Perspectives (videos)](/perspective-videos/) &mdash; Is a series of 1-minute videos that demonstrate that web accessibility is essential for people with disabilities and useful for all.
 They show accessibility features, how they impact people with disabilities, and how they benefit everyone in a variety of situations.